 Denmark: A Safe and Welcoming Destination

-Denmark consistently ranks among the most LGBTQ+-friendly countries in the world.
+Denmark consistently ranks among the more LGBTQ+-friendly countries in the world.
 Copenhagen has a vibrant queer community, Pride events, and a culture of openness and respect.
 You can celebrate your love without fear of discrimination.

 Denmark's marriage certificate is the easy part.
 Recognition at home depends on your country's laws.
 Here's the current 2026 picture: